bernardio5/proportion/README.txt

 The HTML pages in the "examples" directory are a tutorial.
 The code in "prMachines.js" is a set of connom geometric constructions.

-Next up is testing/debugging of lofting, and modification of how color is controlled.
-Then, on to tiling.
+Next up is testing/debugging/refinement of lofting.

 Neal McDonald
 Jan 2, 2017